mlrun/mlrun/docs/secrets.md

 function.set_env_from_secret("SECRET_ENV_VAR_2", secret="my-secret", secret_key="secret2")
 ```

-This will only take effect for functions executed remotely, as the secret value will be injected to the function pod.
+This only takes effect for functions executed remotely, as the secret value is injected to the function pod, which does
+not exist for functions executed locally.
 Within the function code, the secret values will be exposed as regular environment variables, for example:

 ```python